 In addition to the drugs covered by Medicare, some prescription drugs are covered for you under your Medicaid benefits.
-For information about prescription drugs covered by Medicaid, contact your state Medicaid agency at the phone number in Exhibit A of this booklet.
+You can refer to the Drug Guide for more information about your Medicaid Drug Coverage.

 Section 1.2 Basic rules for the plan's Part D drug coverage